In this tutorial, we will create a full-fledged registration experience, capable of...

 - Golden Gate Bridge Bike to Sausalito $29

-There is a third item type that we haven't reviewed and when you created your first item, I'm sure you noticed it: the Goods & Services item type.
+There is a third item type that we haven't reviewed yet: the GOODS & SERVICES item type.
 Typically, we recommend using this item type to represent ancillary goods.
 In our case, we'll use it for the optional lunch option.

 In the Registration Items tool, click the + NEW ITEM button and create a Meal item using the box on the far right of the window.
 You can call the item "Optional Lunch Box".
 You can set the base price to $18.

 Now click into the WEBSITE tab of the Event Builder.
 Push the FOOD MENU tool in your belt on the left.
-Create 3 options for lunch (get creative!).
-In the FOOD MENU tool, note that you have a few cool capabilities with respect to customizing your meals:
+Create 3 options for lunch.
+In the FOOD MENU tool, note that you have a few capabilities with respect to customizing your meals:

 - Upload an image